0fca/pika-core/README.md

 * Uploading files to public part of the filesystem,
 * Other registration forms(there is no possibility to log in via Google at the moment),

-*Planned features*
+*Planned changes*
-* Online video watching(another system will be responsible for that),
-* Other archive formats(possibly 7-zip, tar.gz),
+* Downloading whole folders as Archives formats(zip, possibly 7-zip, tar.gz),
-* Bookmarks - so you will be able to easily find the same resource in Pika Cloud any time.
+* Redesign it to be a core of whole PikaCloud system (Federation pattern),
+* Removing log in page(to be moved as SSO)
+* Redirect to view all resources on-demand just after PikaPlayer goes live.

 ### Technical information ###
 *Technology stack*